To All the Guys I Killed Before sneek peek

 Once I’m inside, I walk through each room on the main floor, checking that the windows are still securely fastened, the triple locks on all of the doors are in place, and the fire extinguisher’s under the kitchen sink.
 Then I do the same upstairs, and as the final step, I sit down at the desk in my bedroom to review the feeds on my massively expensive (and massively worth it) home security system.
 It’s the final confirmation that nobody came or went while I was at work, and only then will I feel comfortable changing into sweats and a hoodie to get to work.

 But my mind won’t rest as I scan through the footage from the day.
 It’s not just my horror over Mary’s fate that’s dogging me.
-It’s that tiny spark I saw in Hugo’s eyes, the brief flash of something darker that tugged at my gut.
-And now I can’t shake the thought of stripping him out of that cardigan, stuffing it into his mouth so he can’t fucking talk, and riding him until I can’t talk either.
+It’s that tiny spark of life I thought I saw in Hugo’s eyes.
+It tugged at my gut, and now that I’ve touched his skin and felt the muscles and sinew and bone underneath, I can’t shake the thought of pulling that brief flash of awareness back to the surface.
+That, or stripping him out of that cardigan, stuffing it into his mouth so he can’t fucking talk, and riding him until I can’t talk either.

 Like, for example, figuring out who burned down Mary Glenn’s house.